 Some film labs offer to cross process your film.
 But you have to state that explicitly.
-Otherwise it will mostly happen that the film is developed as written on the film canister.
+Otherwise, it usually happens that the film is developed as it is written on the film canister.

 But the easiest way is to develop your film by yourself.
 There you have the most control about the process.
 I used to do this with the Tetenal C-41 Kit and a Jobo rotary processor.
 So far I develop color film by the C-41 process so that a roll of slide film can easily cross processed.
-As I could say I couldn't find any negative side effects to the other films in the tank.
+As for the other films in the tank, I can say that I did not notice any negative side effects.

 Review of the results with the Agfa precisa Ct 100